Battle of Novi (1799): Background

 The Allies successfully wrapped up the siege of Alessandria on 21 July and the Siege of Mantua on 30 July.
 These important events released 30,000 Coalition troops for field operations.
-Suvarov placed Konrad Valentin von Kaim with 14,000 Austrians to guard the west of Piedmont and Karl Joseph Hadik von Futak with 11,000 more to observe the alpine passes into Switzerland to the north.
+Suvorov placed Konrad Valentin von Kaim with 14,000 Austrians to guard the west of Piedmont and Karl Joseph Hadik von Futak with 11,000 more to observe the alpine passes into Switzerland to the north.
 Klenau with 5,000 troops at Sarzana was watching the southeast side of Genoa.
 Kray was ordered to join the main army as quickly as possible.
 The rest of Suvorov's army was deployed in the area of Alessandria and Tortona.
 In the meantime, Chasteler was seriously wounded by a canister shot on 17 July during the siege of Alessandria and replaced by another Austrian, Anton von Zach.
 Despite the pain of his injury, Chasteler produced a new plan for ousting the French from the Ligurian mountains.
 This plan was put on indefinite hold when the news of the impending French offensive became known.

 The Army of Italy was fortunate in having capable generals.
 Catherine-Dominique de Pérignon led the left wing while Laurent Gouvion Saint-Cyr directed the right wing.
 Both became Marshals of France under Napoleon along with Joubert's chief of staff Louis Gabriel Suchet and division commander Emmanuel Grouchy.
 Joubert's generals wished to wait for Championnet's army to come up on their left around 20 August before advancing.
 However, Joubert believed that his orders to attack from the Directory were imperative and refused to delay.
 Saint-Cyr's wing moved north through the Bocchetta Pass and Gavi.
 At Serravalle Scrivia they besieged a castle held by four companies of Austrians.
 This position had been captured by Pyotr Bagration's 2,100-man Russian advance guard as recently as 9 August.
 Pérignon's wing had farther to march.
 This French column pushed some of Bellegarde's troops out of Terzo then swung east through Acqui Terme, Rivalta Bormida and Capriata d'Orba.
 Saint-Cyr arrived alone at Novi Ligure on 13 August, but Suvorov declined to attack, hoping to lure the French into the plains where his superior cavalry and artillery might prove decisive.
 That same day contact was established with Pérignon's approaching troops.